Contents:

 Collector Demand for the 1948 Dime Series

-Collectors often ask what is a 1948 dime worth when they seek coins that mark the first full year of the Roosevelt design.
+What is a 1948 dime worth when numismatists seek coins that mark the first full year of the Roosevelt design?
 Demand stems from both historical interest and silver content.
 Many view 1948 ten-cent coins as dime 1948 value benchmarks because they bridge post–World War II coinage and early Cold War-era collecting.

 Final Thoughts: Should You Keep or Sell a 1948 Dime?